 Making Attendance a District-Wide Priority

-Meanwhile, Superintendent Smith and the school district’s central office staff were engaged in strategic planning with school staff, parents, students and community representatives.
 Attendance became a district-wide priority in the strategic plan, unanimously passed by the Board of Education in June 2011.
 The plan envisioned Oakland as a Full Service Community School District and set explicit goals for improving outcomes for the most disadvantaged students, particularly African American males.
-Smith set the following goals for attendance:
+The goals are:

 - All schools will achieve 98 percent average daily attendance

 - Schools will reduce chronic absence to 5 percent or less